-The Graduate Certificate in Water Resources is designed to provide college graduates, current practitioners, and new professionals with targeted knowledge and skills to advance their understanding and career mobility related to water resources planning, management, and policy.
-The program of study emphasizes an understanding of the hydrologic cycle and the physical processes that drive it, how humans adapt water resources to their needs, techniques for sustainable management, the evolution of laws and policies governing water use, and basic spatial and temporal analysis of water data.
-These skills can be applied by a wide array of natural resource managers as water planning is essential to sound governmental policy and community management.
-All courses include case studies, geospatial applications, and exercises pertaining to an array of water issues in Colorado and the United States, as well as international examples.
+This certificate program is designed to provide college graduates, current practitioners, and new professionals with targeted knowledge and skills to advance their understanding and career mobility related to water resources planning, management, and policy.
+This skillset can be applied to a wide array of natural resource managers, as water planning is essential to sound governmental policy and community management.
+All courses include case studies and exercises pertaining to various water issues in Colorado and the United States, as well as international examples.

 Effective Fall 2019